ben-arnao/StoRM/README.md

 Neural network hyper parameter optimization is an especially challenging task due to a few reasons:

 1) Parameters are highly codependent.
-Adjusting a single parameter may not be enough to get over a saddle point, you might have to adjust multiple parameters at once to escape local maxima/minima.
+Adjusting a single parameter may not be enough to get over a saddle point, you might have to adjust many parameters at once to escape local maxima/minima.

 2) The search space can be highly non-convex and intractable, with many categorical/discrete/boolean/nested parameters.
-This sort of search landscape makes it very tough to generate any sort of quantitative probability model.
+This sort of search conditional and nominal landscape makes it very tough to generate any sort of quantitative probability model.

 We might also run into a scenario where tuning a parameter will have very poor or very good results depending on what parameters are tuned with it, so attempting to model which parameters are more likely to be better will require a lot of trials to overcome this level of variance.
-Even then, the best parameter on average will not always be the parameter of the global minima.
+Even then, the best parameter on average will not always be the parameter of configurations near global minima.

-3) For high-end performance where local minima is not good enough and we want to ensure we consider many combinations of hyperparameters, or for domains where there has not been extensive research and a general understanding on what types of choices work better than others, the dimensionality of the search space can get very large such that Bayesian Optimization-related methods are not very effective.
+3) For high-end performance where local minima is not good enough and we want a granular and broad search, or for domains where there has not been extensive research and a general understanding on what types of choices work better than others, the dimensionality of the search space can get very large such that Bayesian Optimization-related methods are not very effective.

 Recent research has discussed there is not a lot of reproducible evidence that show any of today's state of the art techniques significantly beat a plain old random search with some form of early stopping- https://arxiv.org/pdf/1902.07638.pdf